 By law, none of the eleven factors are supposed to be given greater weight than the others.
 However, of the eleven factors, employment and earning potential are certainly two of the most important.
 Additionally, the age, health, contributions to the marriage and non-marital assets of either party may be just as important to the court.

 Of the eleven factors, the only mention of marital misconduct is that the court may not consider it when determining the distribution of the marital assets.
 Additionally, most people going through a divorce for the first time are surprised to learn that equitable distribution means that the party that earned the higher income during the marriage may get less, and sometimes significantly less, than fifty percent of the marital assets.
-An experienced Allentown divorce attorney will want to get involved in the process early on and attempt to work out the division of assets prior to filing the divorce action.
+An experienced Allentown family law attorney will want to get involved in the process early on and attempt to work out the division of assets prior to filing the divorce action.

 Marital Asset Division Attorney in Allentown